 Greek philosophers and BPM?

-Nevertheless, the BPM version of Socrates shows great potential because of its claimed ability to enable a domain expert to design and deploy a screenflow-based application in minutes, with no training or technical skills.
+Nevertheless, the BPM version of Socrates shows great potential because of its claimed ability to enable domain experts to design and deploy screenflow-based applications in minutes, with no training or technical skills.
 The Socrates connection can be made through the company’s description of those applications that includes both question-oriented workflows and automated services required to complete a task for a specific job function in the most productive manner possible.

 Neil Ward-Dutton, co-founder and research director of IT industry analyst firm MWD Advisors, provides his perspective: “For some process applications, focusing most of your time and resources on modeling the core process makes sense.
 There is, however, an important class of applications—many of which are centered around customer interactions—that demand sophisticated, person-to-person interactions that need to be guided based on current policies, rules, promotions and so on.
 Because delivering great customer experiences in an agile way is so important for today’s enterprises, providing domain experts with easy-to-use, model-driven tools for quick delivery of these ‘interaction management’ capabilities is vital.” z